-This Quick Start automatically deploys a highly available, production-ready IBM MQ server on the Amazon Web Services (AWS) Cloud in about 30 minutes, into a configuration of your choice.
+This Partner Solution automatically deploys a highly available, production-ready IBM MQ server to the Amazon Web Services (AWS) Cloud into a configuration of your choice.

 IBM MQ is messaging middleware that simplifies and accelerates the integration of diverse applications and business data across multiple platforms.
 It uses message queues to facilitate the exchange of information, and offers a single messaging solution for cloud, mobile, the Internet of Things (IoT), and on-premises environments.
 The IBM MQ service on AWS supports client messaging applications from within your virtual private cloud (VPC), from trusted addresses on the internet, and via a VPN from your on-premises environment.

-This Quick Start deploys IBM MQ into a VPC in your AWS account.
+This Partner Solution deploys IBM MQ into a VPC in your AWS account.
 You can build a new VPC for IBM MQ, or deploy the software into your existing VPC.
 The deployment and configuration tasks are automated by AWS CloudFormation templates that you can customize during launch.

 What you'll build